PEST ALERT: Japanese beetles have found their way to California!

 Biological control can be achieved by introducing nematodes.
 Specifically, Heterorhabditis bacteriophora and Steinernema glaseri species have been effective.
 These nematodes are available commercially.
 They attack the grubs and should be applied in August.

 Milky spore disease is also effective against Japanese beetles.
 This bacteria (Paenibacillus popilliae) is eaten by the grubs and then causes fat depletion, resulting in dead grubs.
 Milky spore is not available for sale in some states, but it can be used in California.

 Insecticides have been used to control Japanese beetles, but timing is critical and the results may be a mixed bag.
 Systemic insecticides take time to work and must be applied repeatedly.

 Japanese beetles were first found in the U.S. in 1916.
 Since that time, they spread west to the Rocky Mountains.
-Unfortunately, in 2015, a male and female Japanese beetle were found in Sunnyvale, CA. It was hoped that that was the extent of the infestation, but we won’t know for sure until May or June of 2016.
+Unfortunately, in 2015, a male and female Japanese beetle were found in Sunnyvale, CA. It was hoped that that was the extent of the infestation, but we won’t know for sure until a few months or even years have passed.
 If you think you see one of these destructive pests, please the call the Pest Hotline at 1-800-491-1899.